dCache/www-dcache-org/content/about.md

 ## Where we are

-### Live map of dCache installations around the world
+### Map of dCache installations around the world

 ![dcache map][dcache-map]

 ### Project status

-Since the end of 2001 our full production release is in use at an increasing number of sites world-wide and is delivering terabytes of data from over hundreds of distributed server nodes.
+Since the end of 2001 our full production release is in use at an increasing number of sites world-wide and is delivering petabytes of data from over hundreds of distributed server nodes.

 ### Contact